-Ishak Hanna Kafrouni was born in Homs, Syria, the youngest of ten brothers and sisters.
-He graduated from the American University in Beirut, Lebanon with a Bachelor’s degree, at the young age of 19.
-He then immigrated to Cairo, Egypt to seek his fortune.
-He found it in Victorine Zaidan, whom he married shortly afterwards.
+Ishak Hanna Kafrouni was born in Homs, Syria, as the youngest of 10 brothers and sisters.
+He graduated from the American University in Beirut, Lebanon, with a bachelor’s degree at the young age of 19.
+He then immigrated to Cairo, Egypt, to seek his fortune, which he found in Victorine Zaidan, whom he married shortly afterward.

 Ishak Kafrouni worked in the Egyptian government in Giza for approximately 45 years.
-He was Director of the Art and Printing department during King Farouk’s reign and Gamal Abdel Nasser’s presidency.
-In order to provide a good sound education for his children, he moved the family to Heliopolis, in close proximity to private schools.
-That meant a one way commute for him of over an hour by metro and bus transportation to his office daily, six days a week.
+He was Director of the Art and Printing Department during King Farouk’s reign and Gamal Abdel Nasser’s presidency.
+In order to provide a good education for his children, he moved the family to Heliopolis, in close proximity to private schools.
+That meant a daily, one-way commute for him of more than an hour by metro and bus transportation to his office six days a week.
 He sacrificed much time and effort to provide his children with the best education.
-As a result, two became nurses; two became teachers, and one a surgeon.
-It is easy for them to relate to a loving Heavenly Father when they were blessed with such an exceptionally caring earthly father.
+As a result, two became nurses, two became teachers, and one a surgeon.
+It was easy for them to relate to a loving, heavenly Father when they were blessed with such an exceptionally caring, earthly father.

-Following an evangelistic meeting in Cairo, Egypt, Ishak Kafrouni was converted to the Seventh-Day Adventist faith and was baptized by Neal C. Wilson in the Heliopolis church.
-He then took a giant step of faith and resigned from his high position government job, which only gave him Fridays off, not knowing what to do next job-wise to support the family.
-But his chief, after finding the reason for his sudden resignation, granted him both Friday and Saturday off every week.
-That was a miracle in answer to the church family’s fervent prayers.
+Following an evangelistic meeting in Cairo, Egypt, Ishak Kafrouni was converted to the Seventh-Day Adventist faith and was baptized by Neal C. Wilson in the Heliopolis Church.
+He then took a giant step of faith and resigned from his high-position government job, which only gave him Fridays off.
+However, his chief, after finding the reason for his sudden resignation, granted him both Friday and Saturday off every week.
+It was a miracle in answer to the church family’s fervent prayers.